3perf/website/src/content/blog/link-rels/index.md

     modified: 2020-05-29T12:00:00
 ---

-There’re multiple ways to improve web performance (see [Web Performance 101](http://3perf.com/talks/web-perf-101) for a full overview).
+There’re lots of ways to improve web performance (see [Web Performance 101](http://3perf.com/talks/web-perf-101) for a full overview).
 One of those ways is to preload content you’ll need later in advance.
 Prefetch a CSS file, prerender a full page, or resolve a domain ahead of time – and you won’t have to wait for it when it’s actually needed!
 Sounds cool.

 What’s even cooler is that browsers have a simple built-in way to do all these things.
-There’re five `<link rel>` tags that instruct the browser to preload something:
+There’re six `<link rel>` tags that instruct the browser to preload something:

 ```html
 <link rel="prefetch" href="/style.css" as="style" />